-I'm purchasing my first flat in Ashington with the aid of help to buy.
-The developers refused to reduce the price so I negotiated 6k of extras instead.
-The property agent told me not inform my solicitor about the deal as it may adversely affect my mortgage with the lender.
-Is this normal?.
+I am purchasing my first flat in Ashington with a loan from Lloyds TSB Bank.
+The sellers refused to reduce the amount so I negotiated 6k of fixtures and fittings instead.
+The property agent suggested that I not reveal to my solicitor about this side-deal as it may jeopardize my loan with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.